How much does sheltered housing cost?

 Leaseholders usually have to pay ground rent to the freeholder.
 This is an annual charge to essentially ‘rent’ the space in their building (in the case of a block of flats), or the land (in the case of a bungalow).
 Details of the ground rent should be written into the lease, so always check the terms for reviewing and increasing the ground rent.

 It’s normal to pay a service charge on any leasehold flat to pay for things such as maintaining communal areas and buildings insurance.
 The management organisation will also charge for providing their management services.
-However, because sheltered housing includes specialist services, such as a scheme manager, a 24-hour alarm system and laundry, service charges are likely to be higher than in a regular flat.
+However, because sheltered housing can include specialist services, such as a scheme manager, a 24-hour alarm system and laundry, service charges are likely to be higher than in a regular flat.

 - Service charges might be charged monthly, quarterly or annually.